MurilloGroupMSU/spartan/color_theory_detailed.md

 * we often refer to electromagnetic waves with different _f_ as having different "colors",
 * just because we call this form of radiation "light", does not mean anything can "see" it.

 Lasers are capable of producing radiation with a (nearly) single frequency.
 Imagine having an infinite number of these lasers, each of which produces electromagnetic radiation at a different frequency.
 By turning on all of the lasers at different levels we an create a distribution of frequencies that corresponds to, for example, the radiation or a tungsten light bulb.
-One of the confusing parts of color theory is that we often refer to these single frequenies as "color".
+One of the confusing parts of color theory is that we often refer to these single frequencies as "color".
 As we will see, we should try to use another term, such as "physics color" or "single frequency radiation", because what animals actually experience as color is not this meaning of color.

 ![lasers](Laser_Pointers.jpg)